skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * The inputted data will be latched when the write enables goes back high again for 10 ns (\\(t_{DH}\\)).
     * the data should have been inputted prior to that for up to \\(t_{DS}\\) ns to that
   * We don't have to worry about setting the address/data in advance since there is no limit for how much time in advance we set up those pins.
-  * The only timings we should be aware of are the write pulse and the write cycle time, for which we will use the RC circuit to generage a pulse
+  * The only timings we should be aware of are the write pulse and the write cycle time, for which we will use the RC circuit to generate a pulse
     * Remember that as we observed in the [D flip-flop]({{ page.url }}#d-flip-flop-latch-at-clock-pulse), with the voltages that we're using \\(RC\\) was a good estimation for high/low logic swaps.
     * We shouldn't worry too much about \\(\overline{WE}\\) double clock pulses (the second after the clock signal is low) as long as \\(\overline{OE}\\) goes low before that happens.
-If it happens is not a big deal since the double pulse to write wouldn't change the content being written since the double pulse happens when the clock is low and no other component should have had changed the state of the machine
+If it happens is not a big deal since the double pulse to write wouldn't change the content being written since the double pulse happens when the clock is low and no other component should have had changed the state of the machine.
+    * We have to achieve an RC circuit with T between 100 and 1000 ns
+      * A capacitor in the nano farad get's us in the nano seconds range, together a resistor between 100 and 1k Ohm should do the trick.

-### Using the EEPROM to replace combinational logic
+### Using Ardunio to program the EEPROM
 * Set up power/ground pins
 * Set \\(\overline{CE}\\) to ground
 * Hook up LEDs to the I/O pins with resistors in series